streets4peopleAKL/30kmh/README.md

 ## The Process

-Making the sign is a seven-step process:
+Making the sign is a realtively simple seven-step process:

 1. Make the backing
 2. Download the graphic